subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ```

 :::info
 Take note of the `addEvent` functions here.
 In the first two cases, we have added the `extrinsic` and `call` fields to the object.
-This signals to the processor that we request this additional information.
+This signals to the processor that we are requesting this additional information.
 In the third function call, for the `Swork.WorksReportSuccess` event, we omitted the `DataSelection` object.
 This means we don't want to filter incoming information at all.
 :::

 Since the added and deleted files are matrices, we are now, for our own convenience, going to need to declare a function.
 Simply add this code to the `src/processor.ts` file: